II. Criteria: Endocardititis causative organisms (used in criteria below)

 - Janeway Lesion

-V. Interpretation: Endocarditis Diagnosis
+VII.
+Interpretation: Endocarditis Diagnosis

 - Definitive Endocarditis Diagnosis

-- Pathology specimens (microorganisms, vegetations, intracardiac abscess) from surgery or autopsy OR
+- Pathology specimens (Microorganisms, vegetations, intracardiac abscess) from surgery or autopsy OR

 - Clinical Criteria (one of the following)